Attio stores the deal; Fasrad fills it — reads the thread, updates the record, drafts the follow-up, and books the meeting itself.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

 It has a CRM — contacts, groups, and interactions, plus Notes with @-mentions and backlinks — but that's not the pitch.
-Attio's data model is more powerful for structuring a sales team's records.
+Attio is a data model for structuring a sales team's records.
 Fasrad's point is that the CRM is operated by an agent that reads email, books calls, and logs interactions on its own, so the records fill in as a side effect of work getting done.

 Yes.
 Give it a Google Sheet of contacts and it sends personalized emails on a staggered schedule (up to roughly 100/day), then triages the replies — flagging the warm ones, logging each against its contact, and drafting responses.
 Attio can store the contacts and the pipeline; the sending and replying happen in your inbox, by hand or another tool.

 Export your contacts to a Google Sheet and Fasrad will import them into its CRM.
-Note this is a one-way starting point, not a live two-way sync — Fasrad isn't trying to replace Attio's object model.
+Fasrad reads and writes your records through Attio's REST API, so the pipeline stays current both ways.
 Many people keep Attio as the team's shared database and run Fasrad as the agent that works the inbox and calendar around it.

-Not in the way Attio is.
+Differently.
 Attio is a shared workspace where several reps maintain the same records, with filtered views and permissions built for that.
-Fasrad is closer to one assistant working an inbox and calendar — strong for a founder or a small team, weaker if you need ten people editing the same multi-object database.
-If shared team-wide records are the requirement, Attio is the right tool.
+Fasrad is one assistant working an inbox and calendar — strong for a founder or a small team that wants the work done rather than ten people editing the same database by hand.

 $49/month or $490/year — cancel anytime.
 Setup takes about four minutes — connect a Google account, point it at your contacts, and it's working.
 Fasrad is in public beta.